Data Science Tableau

 c.
 Machine Learning

 Machine learning is the most useful and most demanding tool data scientists need to have.
-Machine learning algorithms are used to perform advanced data analytics, predictive analytics, advanced pattern matching.
-There are many machine learning tools available in the market, such as weka, nltk, etc. In fact, machine learning tools are on top of the list of big data technologies that grab industry attention, such as Mahout (on top of Hadoop), MLlib (on top of Spark), FlinkML (on top of Flink).
+Machine learning algorithms are used to perform advanced data analytics, predictive analytics, and advanced pattern matching.
+There are many machine learning tools available in the market, such as weka, nltk, etc. In fact, machine learning tools are at the top of the list of big data technologies that grab industry attention, such as Mahout (on top of Hadoop), MLlib (on top of Spark), FlinkML (on top of Flink).

 3. Tools for Visualization